 A fake bible quote has been posted on social media purporting to be 1 Kings 9:13.
-According to this quote God says He sends epidemics and holds back rain.
+According to this quote, God says He sends epidemics like covid-19 and holds back the rain.

 The quote is wrong.
 1 Kings 9:13 actually says: